Net Worth

 Malik is no stranger to endorsements and brand collaborations.
 Over the years, he’s worked with brands like Giuseppe Zanotti, Versace, The Kooples, and Penshoppe.

 In 2017, he collaborated with Italian designer Giuseppe Zanotti to design a footwear collection.
-The same year, he partnered with Versus, the sister brand of Versace, to release a capsule wardrobe for men and women called the “Zayn X Versus” collection during the Spring-Summer 2017 Campaign.
+That same year, he partnered with Versus, Versace’s sister brand, to release a capsule wardrobe for men and women, titled the “Zayn X Versus” collection, during the Spring-Summer 2017 Campaign.
 He then designed a backpack for The Kooples in 2018 and modeled for Penshoppe in their Spring 2018 and 2019 campaigns.

-Malik also modeled for the unisex jewelry brand Martyre in 2020 and promoted Omega in his “Vibez” music video in 2021.
-He also has an ongoing partnership with eyewear brand Arnette, launching the Zayn x Arnette” collection in October 2021.
+Malik also modeled for the unisex jewelry brand Martyre in 2020 and promoted Omega in his 2021 “Vibez” music video.
+He also has an ongoing partnership with eyewear brand Arnette, launching the Zayn x Arnette collection in October 2021.

 Legal Issues